jbretsch/openapi-route-definition-locator/README.md

 Per default the OpenAPI definition of a service is retrieved via the URL path `/internal/openapi-definition` relative to the base URL of the respective service.
-If your service serves its OpenAPI definition from a different path, you can configure the OpenAPI Route Definition Locator accordingly.
+If your service serves its OpenAPI definition from a different path, you can configure the OpenAPI Route Definition Locator accordingly (since version 0.3.0).
 In fact, the OpenAPI definition can be retrieved from any HTTP(S) URL.
 The OpenAPI definition URL can be set globally or per service.
 Of course, you can set it also globally _and_ per service.
 The latter overrides the former.

 Setting the OpenAPI definition URL globally:
 ```yaml